munezerobagira/munezerobagira/README.md

 *   ✉️  You can contact me at [bagirasostene@gmail.com](mailto:bagirasostene@gmail.com)
 *   💼   Working as opensource developer and freelancer .
 *   🚀  I'm currently working on
-*   🧠  I'm learning TDD with nestJS
+*   🧠  I'm learning TDD
 *   ⚡ Fun fact **Doing something**

 ### Skills